JoeKodsi/viaeurope-cloud-engineer-interview/README.md

 ### 2. Redis recovers state on restart

 Right now Redis's state is lost if the redis server is restarted.
-We'd like to persist the state between reboots.
+We'd like to persist the state between restarts.

 Redis can be configured to write to disk using `redis-server --appendonly yes`.
 The redis server then writes its state to `/data` inside the container.